 What is the difference between psychotherapy and counselling?

-There are actually no strict, official definitions.
 These terms are often used interchangeably.
+There are actually no strict, official definitions and they are not protected titles.
 Some say psychotherapy goes deeper into your issues and emotions, and is longer-term work, and may be more about making a specific diagnosis.
-Some say counselling is more about a specific issue or situation, and is possibly time-limited. it really depends on the practitioner and how they choose to work.
+Some say counselling is more about a specific issue or situation, and is possibly time-limited.
+It really depends on the practitioner and how they choose to work.